And it’s oh, what a beautiful,

 Here is a brief description of each of the eight gates of Jerusalem, counter-clockwise from south to west:

 The Zion Gate: Bearing Jerusalem’s earliest biblical name in Hebrew and English, this gate’s Arabic name is the Gate of the Prophet David, as the Tomb of King David on nearby Mount Zion, is but a short distance away.
 This gate leads directly to the Armenian and Jewish Quarters.
+It is also known as “the Hurt Gate”, a reference to the damage it sustained during a vicious firefight in 1948 when Hagannah soldiers fought and failed to lift the Arab Legion’s siege of the Jewish Quarter.
+The Quarter was razed to the ground and its inhabitants expelled, and was rebuilt when the Old City was taken by Israel in 1967.

 The Dung Gate: Its name derives from the refuse dumped here in olden days where the prevailing winds would carry odors away.
 Nehemiah 2:13 mentions a Dung Gate that was probably near this one.
 The gate leads directly to the Kotel, the famous Western Wall, and the Southern Wall Archaeological Park.